-Course score: The course score will be weighted as follows: (40%) for the programming assignments and (60%) for the final exam.
+Course score: The course score will be weighted as follows: (20%) for the programming assignments, (20%) for each midterm examination, and (40%) for the final exam.
 The course score will be normalized to a percentage (100 will be a perfect score for the course).